gunharth/britannicus-stone/content/collections/stones/ledmore.md

 title: Ledmore
 preview_image: stones/ledmore/2560-x-1440-2.jpg
 updated_by: 9a9b65fd-ca02-4a81-8501-83ab35a51e54
-updated_at: 1667820372
+updated_at: 1680103090
 header: carousel
 image_carousel:
   - stones/ledmore/2560-x-1440-1.jpg
   - 1123x842-mb10.jpeg
   - stones/ledmore/2560-x-1440-ledmore-new_1.jpg
 description: |-
   This stunningly beautiful British stone is the only true marble on mainland Britain and is consequently treasured across the globe.
-Ledmore usually consists of large white veins resulting from calcium compounds, lime green veining originating from copper compounds, and grays and blacks from organic compounds; in short a facsimile of British geological history.
+Ledmore usually consists of large white veins resulting from calcium compounds, lime green veining originating from copper compounds, and greys and blacks from organic compounds; in short a facsimile of British geological history.

   With the initial deposits laid down 600 million years ago, the veining is relatively young at 430 million years.
 location: 'Lairg, Scotland'